patricklafrance/wmfnext-shell/README.md

 > The `registerRemoteModules()` function can only be called once.

 👉 Start the host application with the `dev` command.
-Even thought the remote application is not available, the host application will gracefully render with what is currently available, meaning only the host application at the moment.
+Even thought the remote application is not available, the host application will render what is currently available, meaning only the host application at the moment.

 ### Setup a remote application